-- Page 1 Slappa HardBody iPod Case
+- Page 1 Slappa HardBody iPod Case Review

-- Page 2 Slappa iPod Case
+- Page 2 Slappa iPod Case Review

 Slappa has produced a solid, protective case that looks great, but although much of the iPod’s appeal is aesthetic, the fantastic navigation method has also won it many fans.
 So, does the iPod remain a beautifully ergonomic device when it’s residing in the Slappa case?
 Unfortunately not.
 Viewing the screen is no problem through the clear plastic cover, and accessing the four small buttons through their cut-outs is equally as simple, but using the navigation wheel is severely compromised, and this makes the iPod a far less lovable device.